Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Improved Immiscible Diffusion

-To evaluate the image-noise correlation during denoising, we generate images on a trained vanilla DDIM with a specific noise point and its ambient noise area.
+To evaluate the image-noise correlation during denoising, we generate images on a trained vanilla DDIM~\cite{DDIM} with a specific noise point and its ambient noise area.
 We first sample a specific noise point $N_{orig}$.
 Then we add diverse perturbations $N_{pert}$ onto it, respectively.
 Specifically, we sample $10$ independent Gaussian $N_{pert}$'s.
 The perturbed total noise can be expressed as,

 Where $W$ is the weight of the perturbation.
 We present images generated by the original and perturbed total noise in Figure \ref{fig:correlation}.
 For example, we see $N_{orig}$ generate a cat image.
 Surprisingly, with $W = 10\%$ on all $10$ perturbation, we see that the generated images are still all cats without noticeable differences.
-Further, we see that $W = 20\%$ of perturbation only results in very slight image differences (like the background difference in the $1st$ and $2nd$ images from left), while no modal changes are observed.
+Further, we see that $W = 20\%$ of perturbation only results in very slight image differences (like the background difference in the $1st$ and $2nd$ images from left), while no noticeable modal changes are observed.
 Only with $30\%$ weight of perturbation, we observe image object changes in a few generated images.
 However, we can clearly find pixel-level similarities between these images despite modal differences.
-These results unequivocally prove that generated images are stably correlated with the sampled noise.
-As a result, while vanilla (miscible) diffusion models diffuse each image equally to the whole noise area, hoping to see that every image can be generated from a noise point or a small noise area, this goal cannot be achieved, nullifying the motivation of miscible diffusion in generation diversity, so as the concerns on immiscible diffusion's generation diversity.
+These results suggest that generated images are stably correlated with the sampled noise.
+As a result, while vanilla (miscible) diffusion models diffuse each image equally to the whole noise area, hoping to see that every image can be generated from a noise point or a small noise area, this goal might not be fully achieved, significantly weakening the motivation of miscible diffusion in generation diversity, so as the concerns on immiscible diffusion's generation diversity from a specific noise point or area.
 In Section \ref{sec:result_cond}, we further quantitatively show that immiscible diffusion does not negatively impact the diversity of generated images.